wesleywerner/aliverl/spec.md

 ## Object Interactions

 Give map objects these properties to interact with the game.
-The action names only match the start, you can add any descriptive words after the name (you can't have two actions with the same name).
+The actions match the start of the action name, you can add descriptive words after the name (like 'Foo'), you can't have two actions with the same name.

-You may also append any action name with the word 'once' for that effect.
+You may append an action name with the word 'once' for a one-time trigger.
+This applies to both walk-in actions and fingered actions.

-* message=text:
-    print an in-game message.

-* fingers=name:
-    action the named object.
-It's actions will process, except for other finger actions.
-You can finger multiple object with 'finger 1', 'finger that enemy', 'finger door'.
+The GID mentioned is the numbered index of the tileset image.

+### Walk-in actions

+_These trigger when bumping into an object._

+* message <foo once> = text
+    print a message for the player.

-    Object that share the same name will all be fingered too.
+* fingers <foo once> = target name process triggers on the named object. objects with the same name will all get fingered. fingered targets won't finger others (recursion prevention)

+* dialogue <foo once> = key
+    show a game dialogue screen with the text defined with the key in story.py.

+### Fingered target actions

+_These trigger objects being fingered._

+* on finger <foo once> = action

-* on_finger=action:
+    * give = newpropertyname=newpropertyvalue
-    where action is one of:
-    * give=value: give this object a new property
+        give this object a new property.
-        This simulates a terminal that has to be fingered for it to work later, like a power switch or an unlock.
+    * transmute = id <,gid..n>
-    * transmute=id[,id..]: change this object tile to another.
+        change this object tile to another.
+        this affects it blocking characters and similar tests.
-        A comma list of id's will rotate between each.
+        A comma list of gid's will rotate between each trigger.
-        This simulates open/closing doors.
+    * addframes = gid <,gid..n>
+        Add one or more frames to the object sprite's animation.
+        Note this does not change the object gid, it only adds sprites.

-* dialog=name:
+    * killframe
+        removes the last sprite animation frame.
+    * replaceframes = gid <,gid..n>
+        replace the sprite animation image(s) with one or more images.

+* dialog <foo once> = key
-    show the dialog text by name as defined in dialogs.def
+    show the dialog text by key as defined in dialogs.def

-Examples:
-    + fingers_secret_door=transmute=2
-    + message=A secret door opens
+### Examples

-    change the tile to a non blockable one, and tell the player about it.
+Change a locked door tile to a non blockable open door tile.

-    + on_finger
+1. switch object:
+    * fingers = locked door
+    * message = A secret door opens
+1. locked door object:
+    * on finger = transmute=2

 # Characters